-BIOLOGY I HONORS (W) CORE
+BIOLOGY I HONORS (W)

-Course Number: 3024H Grades 9
+Course Number:3024HGrades 9-10FULL YEAR2 Credits

-Prerequisite: B or better in 8th grade science; recommendation from previous science teacher
+Prerequisite: B or better in 8th grade math & science

 Biology I Honors is a course based on the following core topics: cellular structure and function, matter cycles and energy transfer; interdependence; inheritance and variation in traits; evolution.
 Instruction should focus on developing student understanding that scientific knowledge is gained from observation of natural phenomena and experimentation, by designing and conducting investigations guided by theory, and by evaluating and communicating the results of those investigations according to accepted procedures.
 In addition, this course will go into more depth on biological issues and move at a more rapid pace.
 This course is strongly advised for students interested in AP Biology.